JOKITON/JOKITON/README.md

-# Profile Description
+# Summary

-Hello, I am Jokin Aizpuru.
+Hello,

-I am currently learning C in 42 network, I want to learn AI and lots of other programming languages.
+I am currently learning C in 42 network.

 If you want to ask me anything, send me an e-mail: jokinaizpuru28@gmail.com

-Have a great day! :)